yanbozyb/AE_CSAL/README.md

 This Artifact Evaluation pertains to "Sonic: the Next-Gen Local Disks for the Cloud" accepted by EuroSys 2024.
 The goal of this Artifact Evaluation is to help you 1) get project source code; 2) rebuild the project from scratch; 3) reproduce the main experimental results of the paper.

 Note: for double-blind policy, we anonymize the name of our local disks product as SONIC in the paper.
 In camera-ready version, we will change it to CSAL so in the following context, we will use CSAL instead of SONIC.

-If you have any questions, please contact us via HotCRP or email (yanbo.zyb@outlook.com).

 ## 2. Access Source Code
 The source code of CSAL has been accepted by SPDK community ([BSD 3-clause license](https://opensource.org/license/bsd-3-clause/)) and merged into SPDK main branch at [Github](https://github.com/spdk/spdk).
 Within SPDK, CSAL is implemented as a module of [Flash Translation Layer](https://spdk.io/doc/ftl.html).
 You can find CSAL implementation under the folder "[spdk/lib/ftl](https://github.com/spdk/spdk/tree/master/lib/ftl)" as follows: